Frequently Asked Questions

 What information do I need to give when making a reservation?

 The hike leader will need your name, your choice of bus pickup spot, and a phone number.

 Will I be notified in the case of a hike's cancellation?

-In the case of a cancellation, the hike leaders will email/call hikers with reservations to inform them of the cancellation of the hike.
+In the case of a cancellation, the hike leaders will email or call hikers with reservations to inform them of the cancellation of the hike.

 Are reservations required for non-bus (e.g., moonlight, trailhead, carpool and/or Urban Trailers) hikes?

 Because non-bus hikes do not have a seating capacity restraint, there is generally no requirement to make a reservation.
 However, it is a good idea to let the hike leader know that you plan to attend for trailhead and/or carpool hikes, so that they can plan accordingly.

 If I make a reservation and fail to show up, will I be charged?